Azure/communication-ui-library/packages/communication-ui/review/communication-ui.api.md

 // @public
 export const WithErrorHandling: (Component: (props: any & ErrorHandlingProps) => JSX.Element, props: any & ErrorHandlingProps) => JSX.Element;

-// Warnings were encountered during analysis:
-//
-// src/components/ChatThread.tsx:211:3 - (ae-forgotten-export) The symbol "JumpToNewMessageButtonProps" needs to be exported by the entry point index.d.ts
-// src/components/ChatThread.tsx:219:3 - (ae-forgotten-export) The symbol "LoadPreviousMessagesButtonProps" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)